-19. Only clean rubble and excavated spoil or similar inert waste, free from chemical contamination, timber, plastic, plaster, plasterboard, paper and empty containers, arising from the construction of the A41 Kings Langley By-Pass to the south of Chipperfield Road shall be deposited at the site.
+14. Only clean rubble and excavated spoil or similar inert waste, free from chemical contamination, timber, plastic, plaster, plasterboard, paper and empty containers, arising from the construction of the A41 Kings Langley By-Pass shall be deposited at the site.

-Reason: To minimise the risk of environmental pollution, and to minimise the impact of operations on the local community.
+$\underline{\text{Reason:}}$ To minimise the risk of environmental pollution, and to minimise the impact of operations on the local community.

-20. Before the fill material in any area of the site is within 2 metres of the final levels, markers shall be set up in that area to the satisfaction of the Local Planning Authority, to show the final levels of fill material, subsoil and topsoil respectively.
+15. Before the fill material in any area of the site is within 2 metres of the final levels, markers shall be set up in that area to the satisfaction of the Local Planning Authority, to show the final levels of fill material, subsoil and topsoil respectively.